- What is breast reconstruction?

 Saline-filled implant: has a silicone shell and is filled with sterile salt water (saline).

-Segmental mastectomy (also called partial mastectomy or quadrantectomy): surgery that removes more breast tissue than a lumpectomy (up to one-quarter of the breast).
+Segmental mastectomy (also called partial mastectomy or quadrantectomy): surgery that removes more breast tissue than a lumpectomy; may remove up to one-quarter of the breast.

-Silicone gel-filled implants: breast implants filled with a man-made material called silicone.
+Silicone filled implants: breast implants filled with an inert, man-made polymer in gel form.
 Because of its flexibility, strength, and texture, it feels much like the natural breast.
-Silicone gel breast implants are now available for women who have had breast cancer surgery, but they will need extra follow-up to watch for possible rupture or leak from the implant.
+Silicone gel breast implants are now available for women who have had breast cancer surgery, but extra follow-up is needed to watch for possible rupture or leak from the implant.

 Tissue flap reconstruction: tissue for reconstruction that’s surgically removed from another area of the body.
 It can be a pedicle (left attached to its base and then tunneled) or free flap (cut free from its base and transplanted to the chest).